TheNayak/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods (Week 1).md

 Next we will need the latitude and longitude for each neighborhood. for this we will use the geocoding webservice geopy (The documentation can be found [here](https://geopy.readthedocs.io/en/stable/))

+Next we will use the Foursquare API to make calls to get the top 10 venues in each neiborhood.